The Sum of All Fears: Plot

-White House Foreign Affairs Advisor Elizabeth Elliot holds a grudge against Ryan and Alden and maneuvers against them.
-She first takes Alden's job as National Security Advisor by taking advantage of a sex scandal involving a child fathered by Alden out of wedlock, with the stress contributing to Alden's death in a severe stroke that causes a blowout fracture.
-She concurrently begins a sexual relationship with widowed President J. Robert Fowler and manipulates him to publicly omit Ryan's role in the peace settlement, taking credit for himself.
-After Ryan accuses her of wishing to silence an American opponent of the deal, Elliot engineers a smear campaign accusing Ryan of engaging in an extramarital affair and fathering a child with a young widow.
-Jack's friends, CIA operatives John Clark and Domingo Chavez, convince Ryan's wife Cathy that the allegations are false.
-Jack's alleged mistress is Carol Zimmer, widow of Buck Zimmer, who was killed during Ryan and Clark's earlier mission to rescue Chavez and his Army teammates from Colombia.
+Alden is later involved in a sex scandal that causes his death, and is succeeded by White House Foreign Affairs Advisor Elizabeth Elliot, who holds a grudge against Ryan.
+She begins a sexual relationship with U.S. president J. Robert Fowler and manipulates him into publicly omitting Ryan's role in the peace settlement.
+Elliot also engineers a smear campaign accusing Ryan of engaging in an extramarital affair and fathering a child with the young widow of an Air Force pilot who was killed on a classified operation in Colombia.
+(Note: As depicted in Clear and Present Danger) CIA operatives John Clark and Domingo "Ding" Chavez, who were involved in the operation and now working for Ryan, convince his wife Cathy that the allegations are false.
 Ryan later decides to retire from the CIA, but not before he puts together a covert operation to uncover corrupt dealings between Japanese and Mexican government officials.

-Meanwhile, a small group of Popular Front for the Liberation of Palestine (PFLP) terrorists, enraged at the looming failure of their jihad against Israel, come across the lost Israeli bomb and use it to construct their own weapon by using the bomb's plutonium pit as fissile material for a new bomb.
-The terrorists enlist the help of disaffected East German nuclear physicist Manfred Fromm who agrees to the plot, wishing to exact his own revenge against his former communist country's reunification as a capitalist democratic state.
-With Fromm's expertise, the terrorists enhance the weapon by turning it into a modern style boosted fission weapon.
-The terrorists' plan is to detonate the weapon at the Super Bowl in Denver while simultaneously staging a false flag attack on U.S. military forces stationed in Berlin by East Germans disguised as Soviet soldiers in order to ignite a nuclear war between the U.S. and the Soviet Union.
-The East Germans hope that the war will eliminate both superpowers and punish the Soviets for betraying World Socialism, while the Palestinians hope the attack will destroy the Israeli-Palestinian peace agreement and end U.S. aid to Israel.
+Meanwhile, a small group of Popular Front for the Liberation of Palestine (PFLP) terrorists, led by Ismael Qati, come across the lost Israeli bomb and use it to construct their own weapon by using the bomb's plutonium pit as fissile material for a new bomb.
+Qati and PFLP's explosives expert Ibrahim Ghosn enlist the help of disaffected East German nuclear physicist Manfred Fromm to enhance the bomb into a boosted fission weapon.
+They plot to detonate the bomb at the Super Bowl in Denver, while simultaneously staging a false flag attack on U.S. military forces stationed in Berlin by East Germans disguised as Soviet soldiers, in order to cause a nuclear war between the U.S. and the Soviet Union.